tryyang2001/tp/docs/UserGuide.md

 ### **4.3 Recording Your Exercises**

-Besides Food Items, you may also record Exercises that you have taken into the Exercise List.
+Besides Food Items, you may also record Exercises that you have done into the Exercise List.
 This will allow you to keep track of total calories burnt and check whether you have done sufficient exercises.

 #### 4.3.1 Adding Exercise Items `add e/`